-The Fed also stated that it will continue reducing its holdings of Treasury securities and agency debt and agency mortgage-backed securities as described in its previously announced plans and that it will reinvest into agency MBS the amount of principal payments from the Fed's holdings of agency debt and agency MBS received in each calendar month that exceeds a cap of \$35 billion per month.
-The Fed further indicated that it will roll over at auction the amount of principal payments from its holdings of Treasury securities maturing in each calendar month that exceeds a cap of \$60 billion per month.
+On May 1, 2024, The Fed also stated that it will continue reducing its holdings of Treasury securities and agency debt and agency mortgage-backed securities, as described in but with changes to its previously announced plans and that it will reinvest into agency MBS the amount of principal payments from the Fed's holdings of agency debt and agency MBS received in each calendar month that exceeds a cap of \$35 billion per month.
+The Fed further indicated stated that beginning in June, it will roll would slow the pace of decline of its securities holdings by reducing the monthly redemption cap on Treasury securities from \$60 billion to \$25 billion.
+Therefore, beginning on June 1, the Fed rolled over at auction the amount of principal payments from its holdings of Treasury securities maturing in each calendar month that exceeds a cap of \$60 billion \$25 billion per month.
+The Fed further stated that it will maintain the monthly redemption cap on Agency debt and agency mortgage-backed securities at \$35 billion and will reinvest any principal payments in excess of this cap into Treasuries.